Overview

 We're committed to improving our practices to combat slavery and human trafficking.

 Arts University Bournemouth (AUB) is a specialist institution in the UK higher education sector delivering in the areas of art, design, media and performance.
 We aspire to be the leading arts university dedicated to creative education and career success.
-We currently have almost 4,000 students attending full time, part time and short courses at our compact campus in Wallisdown near the centre of Bournemouth.
+We currently have just under 4,000 students attending full-time, part-time and short courses at our compact campus in Wallisdown near the centre of Bournemouth.

-The University comprises three schools: the School of Art, Design and Architecture, the Bournemouth Film School and the Postgraduate School; in addition through AUB Open Campus it delivers Foundation Diploma in Art, Design and Media, and an extensive range of Short Courses, all of which provide learning and progression opportunities for students of all ages.
-We employ almost 800 full time and part time staff.
+The University comprises of four schools: the School of Arts and Communication, the School of Design and Architecture, the Bournemouth Film School and the Graduate School; in addition, through AUB Open Campus, it delivers Foundation Diploma in Art, Design and Media, and an extensive range of Short Courses, all of which provide learning and progression opportunities for students of all ages.
+We employ just under 500 full-time and part-time staff and number of visiting tutors and casual staff in addition, depending on need.
 The Academic Schools are supported by a range of professional services to include finance, human resources, registry, quality, campus services, marketing and others.

 The University is an exempt charity regulated by the Office for Students (OfS).
-It has two subsidiaries AUB Enterprises Limited and AUB Services Limited; and an associated charitable company The Arts University Bournemouth Charitable Foundation.
-Its annual consolidated turnover is in the region of £41 million (2020/21) with income primarily generated in the UK.
+It has two subsidiaries AUB Enterprises Limited and AUB Services Limited (dormant); and an associated charitable company, the Arts University Bournemouth Charitable Foundation.
+Its annual consolidated turnover is in the region of £55 million (2023/24) with income primarily generated in the UK.

-As a values driven institution, our values underpin all that we do.
-We promote a community where all individuals matter, where wellbeing is paramount and pastoral care is of the highest quality, where we are driven by our pursuit of social justice and the common good, and where people, the planet, and all living things are held in the highest regard.
-We are committed to improving our business practices to combat modern slavery and human trafficking and to ensure that we are not complicit in any human rights violations.
-We are committed to zero tolerance of slavery and human trafficking or child labour practices.
+As a values-driven institution, our values underpin all that we do.
+We promote a community where all individuals matter, where wellbeing is paramount and pastoral care is of the highest quality, where we're driven by our pursuit of social justice and the common good, and where people, the planet, and all living things are held in the highest regard.
+We're committed to improving our business practices to combat modern slavery and human trafficking and to ensure that we're not complicit in any human rights violations.
+We're committed to zero tolerance of slavery and human trafficking or child labour practices.

 AUB mitigates the risk of modern slavery and human trafficking within its own staff community by following fair HR recruitment and selection policies and procedures.
 Checks are carried out to ensure that staff recruited are legally able to work in the UK and staff involved in undertaking the recruitment process are trained in the online recruitment system and related scoring.
 In addition, the University’s pay rates are determined in line with UCEA national awards and AUB is working with contractors it uses so that they apply the Living Wage.